Companies Rush to Shore Up Covid-19 Testing Ahead of Flu Season | MarketScreener

 Some states have since revised criteria for who should be prioritized for a test, which, along with long wait-times, has tamped down some demand for testing.
 The CDC has also dialed back guidelines for who should be tested, saying close contacts of those with confirmed Covid-19 cases don't necessarily need to get tested if they don't have symptoms.
 The agency didn't say the guideline was changed as a result of capacity concerns.

-Cases have also fallen in states that had outbreaks earlier in the summer.
+Cases have also fallen in states that had outbreaks earlier in the summer and the total amount of testing done has declined.
 The seven-day average of new daily tests in the U.S. was 696,886 as of Friday, down from 812,260 a month earlier, according to the Covid Tracking Project.

 Experts say that prevention efforts could yet mitigate both Covid-19 and the flu season, but they aren't counting on that and say the U.S. must prepare for surges in Covid-19 cases along with similar-looking respiratory viruses.